gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The bosun put a salt shaker on the blue line.
 "So, let's say we're here.
 From what I can tell, we're heading north of northeast instead of pure north.
-If we stay on this course---"
+If we stay on this course—"

 "What if we turn again?" someone called out.